Enhancing Model Defense Against Jailbreaks with Proactive Safety Reasoning: Abstract

 \section{Abstract}

 Large language models (LLMs) are vital for a wide range of applications yet remain susceptible to jailbreak threats, which could lead to the generation of inappropriate responses.
 Conventional defenses, such as refusal and adversarial training, often fail to cover corner cases or rare domains, leaving LLMs still vulnerable to more sophisticated attacks.
 We propose a novel defense strategy, Safety Chain-of-Thought (\tool), which harnesses the enhanced \textit{reasoning capabilities} of LLMs for proactive assessment of harmful inputs, rather than simply blocking them. \tool\ augments any refusal training datasets to critically analyze the intent behind each request before generating answers.
 By employing proactive reasoning, \tool\ enhances the generalization of LLMs across varied harmful queries and scenarios not covered in the safety alignment corpus.
 Additionally, it generates detailed refusals specifying the rules violated.
-Comparative evaluations show that \tool\ significantly surpasses existing defenses, reducing vulnerability to out-of-distribution issues and adversarial manipulations while maintaining strong general capabilities.
-The code and data is available at https://anonymous.4open.science/r/SCoT-D4D9.
+Comparative evaluations show that \tool\ surpasses existing defenses, reducing vulnerability to out-of-distribution issues and adaptive attacks while maintaining strong general capabilities.
+Our implementation is available at \url{https://github.com/xianglinyang/SafetyReasoningDataEvol}.